ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bank-how-reconcile-bank-accounts-separately.md

 > [!NOTE]
 > The statement number is important when you do bank reconciliations with imported CAMT files that contain statement numbers, or when you reconcile based on printed bank statements.
 If you just download a range of bank transactions from your online bank, the statement number is usually not important.
 >
-> The Balance Last Statement is kept on the bank account to minimize mistakes when doing bank reconciliations, but it’s also editable, allowing you to do your bank reconciliations in any order you want.
+> The Balance Last Statement is kept on the bank account to minimize mistakes when doing bank reconciliations, but it's also editable, allowing you to do your bank reconciliations in any order you want.
 This also means that if you undo a bank statement, the new ending balance might not be the balance last statement on the next bank statement.
-There’s no feature that allows you to move a balance forward to all subsequent bank statements, so be aware of this when using Undo.
+There's no feature that allows you to move a balance forward to all subsequent bank statements, so be aware of this when using Undo.

 ## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/bank-reconciliation-dynamics-365-business-central/index)